 I’m sure there are some people in the world who would find a way to interpret something like this as a warped compliment.
 I’m not one of them.
 I don’t like it when someone steals my shit.
 It’s not like he stole my songs, so I’m not livid about it.
 But I have to say the whole thing is a little weird to me.
 I don’t understand why anyone would go to the trouble of doing a thing like this.
 You steal an image that has nothing for the eyes to get lost in, you can’t even be bothered to copy it at a reasonable resolution, and then you type your name beneath the title and pretend it’s yours?
 Really?

 If I’d included my name on the cover along with the title of the album, I imagine he would have crossed it out and penciled his in above it, thinking no one would notice.

-It’s a whole lot more rewarding to put a little thought and effort into creating a visual component to your music that’s yours, or even asking a talented friend to make you some art, than it is to steal something someone else has already done.
+It’s a whole lot more rewarding to put a little thought and effort into creating a visual component to your music that’s yours — or even to ask a talented friend to make you some art — than it is to steal something someone else has already done.
 Believe me.